kafran/kafran.github.io/_portfolio/2019-01-06-excel-dashboard.md

 permalink: /portfolio/excel-dashboard/
 ---

 This is a project I did for the Federal Institute of Education, Science and Technology of the state of Paraíba in Brazil.
-This dashboard was meant for the dean to follow the strategic planning performance of the institution.
+This dashboard was asked by the Dean to monitor the strategic planning performance of the institution.

 {% include gallery caption="Galery with dashboard images." %}